unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** 1 hour

 Until the spell ends, when you make a Charisma check, you can replace the number you roll with a 15.
-Additionally, no matter what you say, magic that would determine if you are telling the truth indicates that you are being truthful.
+Additionally, no matter what you say, tek that would determine if you are telling the truth indicates that you are being truthful.

 ##### Globe of Invulnerability